apike/allenpike.com/_posts/2018-10-08-vancouver-election-guide.markdown

 - The [Tyee’s election guide](https://thetyee.ca/News/2018/09/10/Your-Guide-To-The-Vancouver-Election/)
 - [The Cambie Report](https://cambiereport.ca) podcast

-For new readers curious where I'm coming from, I'm a thirty-something with a family, currently renting a condo in Mount Pleasant.
-I run a small business, and like many in my generation have become an advocate for affordable housing – for my family, my employees, and my friends who can barely afford to stay in a city with acres upon acres of underbuilt land.
+For new readers curious where I'm coming from: I'm a thirty-something with a family, currently renting a condo in Mount Pleasant.
+I run a small business, and like many in my generation have become an advocate for affordable housing – for my family, my employees, and my friends who can barely afford to stay in a city with acres and acres of single family houses.

-Special thanks to the Cambie Report hosts and supporters, both for the excellent and informative show, and tolerating my many newbie-level questions about Vancouver politics.
+Special thanks to the Cambie Report hosts and supporters, both for the excellent and informative show, and tolerating my many  questions about Vancouver politics.
+Also thanks to the many folks who are helping get more voters engaged in democracy.